 “You have?”
 Dothan asked.
 “Oh, I’m sure Master Sloth will be pleased that you’re bringing him more test subjects!
 He doesn’t have any Zafaras yet!
 Excellent work, as always, Commander!”

-Hyren could feel his entire body tense at the idea of those two meeting Sloth.
-But he felt like it would be a bad idea to openly refuse Sloth something the overlord apparently wanted.
+Hyren’s entire body convulsed at the idea of those two meeting Sloth.
 “I’m going to the Space Station in orbit here, the one the Neopians commandeered,” he said, completely sidestepping the issue of test subjects.
 “From there I’ll find transport to the Triumph.”

-“Oh, no need, sir!”
+“Oh, don’t worry about that, sir!”
 Dothan said.
 “We have an agent in the Neopian system right now—I’ll contact her and tell her to swing on by and pick you up!”

 Hyren felt his heart thud against his ribcage.
-He couldn’t let anybody from Virtupets find out about Terra and Blynn.
+He didn’t want anybody from Virtupets to find out about Terra and Blynn.
 Suddenly he found it difficult to talk.

 “Commander?”
 Dothan asked.
 “Oh dear, I hope the transmission hasn’t dropped…”

 “I’m still here,” Hyren croaked.
 “Don’t worry about it, I’ll just head to the Space Station—“